jroweboy/emurpc/README.md

 ### Overview

 Emulators often get requests to add a scripting layer to the emulator, but there isn't really any good solution to this problem yet.
-Adding a embedded language to the emulator means that you are now locked to that language and implementation, limiting platform availability of the emulator, and restricting users to a single language.
+Adding an embedded language to the emulator means that you are now locked to that language and implementation, limiting plataform availability of the emulator, and restricting users to a single language.

 EmuRPC makes it simple for emu devs to add a powerful and flexible RPC to their emulator with minimal effort.
 Just add a few callbacks, and EmuRPC will handle all of the protocol's details.